Karen Hull

 Twig, 6112 B Lakeside Ave, Richmond, VA 23228

 I adore surface design.
-I make my own slips with color and think a lot about the look and feel of my glazes.
+I make my own color slips and think a lot about the look and feel of my glazes.

-A mug is a technical and aesthetic challenge and it is my absolute favorite thing to make.
+A mug is a technical and aesthetic challenge and it is my favorite piece to make.
 Personally, I prefer small mugs for coffee and large mugs for tea.
-The natural thermal properties of clay retain either the heat or chill of contents.
+The natural thermal properties of clay retain either the heat or chill of the contents of the vessel.

 I especially love using mugs made by my friends, because they remind me of that person and our times spent together.